craigrshenton/craigrshenton.github.io/_posts/2016-11-12-data-smarts-6.md

 X = X.T
 ```

-Run k-means to segment the customers into 4 clusters
+Run 'kMeans' to segment the customers into 4 clusters

 **In [5]:**